akissinger/htpad/README.md

 You may wish to occasionally get a new version of `blank.html` to get new features or bugfixes.
 You can 'upgrade' old notes by pasting the (rather large) contents of the &lt;svg&gt; tag from an old note into the new template.
 I may automate this process at some point.

+# On Windows

+Pen input seems to register as touch input by default on Windows.
+If there is a way to override this behaviour, I'd love to hear about it.
+In the mean time, a quick fix for Wacom tablets is to disable 'Use Windows Ink' in the official Wacom Tablet Properties app.